LondonMae/qiskit_algos/README.md

 The following histogram is the result of running the program with a noisy simulator:

 ![Image](https://raw.githubusercontent.com/LondonMae/qiskit_algos/main/img/dj_with_noise.png)

-note to self: push photos to github and add an absolute path

 ### Change in Execution Time as the Number of Qubits increase
 The graph indicates that simon's scales linearly as the number of qubits increase.
 This makes sense because the runtime of the DJ algorithm is O(n), which is an exponential speedup from the classicial implementation